Application Procedures

 Policies Regarding Intern Selection

-An intern selection committee, comprised of senior staff and both current interns, evaluates internship applications.
+An intern selection committee, composed of senior staff and both current interns, evaluates internship applications.
 Applications are reviewed based on the candidate's interest and experience in each of the competency areas, as well as experience working with college or university-aged populations.
 Applicants who receive the highest ratings are invited to participate in interviews.

 We conduct video conference interviews (via Zoom) in which applicants speak with at least two members of our staff and respond to formal interview questions.
 We do not offer an in-person interview option.
 Interviews are typically 45 minutes in length.
 Please note that interview times are offered in Eastern Standard Time.